Past Simple Affirmative & Negative ESL Games, Worksheets & Activities

 ESL Past Simple Affirmative and Negative Worksheet - Grammar Exercises: Matching, Categorizing, Gap-fill, Rewriting Sentences

-In this insightful past simple worksheet, students practice regular and irregular past simple verbs in affirmative and negative sentences.
-First, students match regular and irregular verbs to pictures...
+In this useful past simple worksheet, students practice regular and irregular past simple verbs in affirmative and negative sentences.
+First, students match regular and irregular verbs to pictures and...

 Guess the Past

-ESL Past Simple Affirmative Game - Grammar and Speaking: Sentence Completion, Guessing, Asking and Answering Questions
+ESL Past Simple Affirmative Game - Grammar and Speaking: Sentence Completion, Guessing

-In this entertaining past simple game, students complete affirmative sentences about classmates' recent activities and then ask 'Did you…?' questions to check...
+In this entertaining past simple game, students complete past simple sentences about their classmates' recent activities and then check if their guesses are right or wrong.
+First, students complete 'I think...

 ESL Past Simple Worksheet - Grammar, Reading and Writing Exercises: Identifying, Gap-fill, Writing a Short Paragraph

-In this free past simple worksheet, students read a text about Mark the Jogger and practice forming past simple affirmative and negative sentences using common regular and irregular verbs...
+In this free past simple worksheet, students read a text about Mark the Runner and practice forming past simple affirmative and negative sentences using common regular and irregular verbs...

 My Last Summer Holiday

-ESL Past Simple Worksheet - Grammar, Reading and Writing Exercises: Identifying, Categorising, Answering Questions, Gap-fill, Rewriting Sentences, Paragraph Writing
+ESL Past Simple Worksheet - Grammar, Reading and Writing Exercises: Identifying, Categorising, Gap-fill, Rewriting Sentences, Writing Short Texts

-In this productive past simple worksheet, students learn to use past simple affirmative and negative forms, including common irregular verbs, to talk about...
+In this productive past simple worksheet, students practice past simple regular and irregular verbs in their affirmative and negative forms by reading...

 Past Simple Sentence Spin